 DNA damages that are naturally occurring, due to normal cellular processes that produce reactive oxygen species, the hydrolytic activities of cellular water, etc., also occur frequently.
 Although most of these damages are repaired, in any cell some DNA damage may remain despite the action of repair processes.
 These remaining DNA damages accumulate with age in mammalian postmitotic tissues.
 This accumulation appears to be an important underlying cause of aging.

 CTCs are also good candidates for generating preclinical models, especially 3D organoid cultures, which could be applied in drug screening, disease modeling, genome editing, tumor immunity, and organoid biobanks.
-In this review, we summarize current knowledge on the value and promise of evolving CTC technologies and highlight cutting-edge research on CTCs in liquid biopsy, tumor metastasis, and organoid preclinical models.
+This review summarizes current knowledge on the value and promise of evolving CTC technologies and highlights cutting-edge research on CTCs in liquid biopsy, tumor metastasis, and organoid preclinical models.
 The study of CTCs offers broad pathways to develop new biomarkers for tumor patient diagnosis, prognosis, and response to therapy, as well as translational models accelerating oncologic drug development.

 Circulating tumor cells in precision oncology: clinical applications in liquid biopsy and 3D organoid model